We are a 100% Employee owned Full Service Information Technology Company

 On September 15, 2000 the name was changed to iCepts Technology Group, Inc. due to a trademark issue resulting from geographic expansion.

-The executive management team is comprised of: Les Adams, CEO; Ron Fullmer, President, Bruce Kehl, Vice President, Services; Shirley Cruys, Vice President, Finance.
+The executive management team is comprised of: Les Adams, CEO; Ron Fullmer, President, Bruce Kehl, Vice President, Services; Ed Wilk, Vice President, Sales, and Marketing, and Alexandra Davis, Finance.
 These highly skilled and experienced people have formed a very powerful team of employees to help their client’s businesses grow.

 As of January 2006, iCepts is proud to announce that it is a 100% Employee Stock Ownership Company.
 The Executive Management team continues to lead the company that is now owned by the ESOP trust.